truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 $scope.peel();
 ```
 ###_registerOnlineDataListener_ ![Method][meth]
-Registers Online Data Listene and lets the webble join a uniquely identified online data broadcasting virtual room for sending and receiving messages via the server online to other users.
+Registers Online Data Listener and lets the webble join a uniquely identified online data broadcasting virtual room for sending and receiving messages via the server online to other users.
 One must provide a unique id for the message area, an event handler method that receives all incoming messages for that room and optional if one wish to exclude sending messages to oneself (current user) in the message dispatching.
 The callback eventHandler for incoming messages provided when registering (above) will be sent the incoming data as the first parameter and the sending user as the second (Se code example below).

 ####registerOnlineDataListener(msgRoomId, eventHandler, excludeSelf)

 * **Parameters:**
     * msgRoomId (String) A unique name of the virtual online communication room
-	* eventHandler (Function) Event listener that will recieve all incoming messages
+	* eventHandler (Function) Event listener that will receive all incoming messages
-	* excludeSelf (Boolean) True or False if messages sent by self (current user (not Webble)) should also be recieved or ignored
+	* excludeSelf (Boolean) True or False if messages sent by self (current user (not Webble)) should also be received or ignored
 * **Returns:**
     * Nothing